SUPER QUICK ANSWERS TO YOUR FAQ'S:

 Who Pays The Sales Commission?

-The most common way is that the Seller pays the commission to the realtor or broker at closing.
-The buyer or purchaser does not have to pay any commission when buying property in Costa Rica, unless you have chosen this method with your Broker, and he acts 100% as a “buyers agent”.
+The most common way is that the Seller pays the commission to the realtor/broker at closing and typically 5 but up to 7%.
+The buyer or purchaser does not have to pay any commission when buying property in Costa Rica, UNLESS you have chosen this method with your Broker, and he acts 100% as a “Buyers Agent” and provides you with a Buyers'-Broker's Agreement.
+There are advantages to this strategy (as an honest broker, i am happy to do this) as many times the Seller wants to know exactly how much will go into his pocket, or the Seller thinks because he will never be in Costa Rica again, he will skip out on paying.

 Can I Have The Title Of Property In My Own Name?

 The decision to have the property that you are buying in Costa Rica in your own personal name or in the name of a corporation is strictly up to the investor.
-To put it in the name of a corporation is very common; it can offer benefits of asset protection, anonymity for the actual owner, and makes title transfer easier and cheaper .
-A valid passport for four representatives (president, vice president, secretary, and treasurer-all can be foreigners) is the only requirement for a foreigner to form a corporation in Costa Rica; the cost ranges from $300-$600 in most cases.
-More corporation info will be found on this website.
+To put it in the name of a corporation is very common; it can offer benefits of asset protection, anonymity for the actual owner, and makes title transfer easier and these days, a little cheaper.
+A valid passport for 2-4 representatives (president, vice president, secretary, and treasurer-all can be foreigners) is the only requirement for a foreigner to form a corporation in Costa Rica; the cost ranges from $500-$900 in most cases.
+More corporation info will be found on this website or costaricalaw.com

 Do I Need To Have Residency To Purchase Property?